scuzzydude/asimov/asimov.md

 I believe that once scooting is well established as a system of valuing responsibility, a similar system could be set up for Nature's Bounty.

 I don't think any social trend towards eliminating private ownership of land can be done in our current society without bloodshed.
 Private ownership of land is too engrained into our world-view, and too much of our wealth is tied up in property.
-You could start a trend beginning with rain forests, and park land, and natural wonders, but it wouldn't be long before you run head-first into a wall of minerual rights, and water rights, and air-rights and easements and at some point it would get real ugly.
+You could start a trend beginning with rain forests, and park land, and natural wonders, but it wouldn't be long before you run head-first into a wall of mineral rights, and water rights, and air-rights and easements and at some point it would get real ugly.

-Simply put, I think social pressure can convince the wealthy not to maintain the gerneational wealth as art.
+Simply put, I think social pressure can convince the wealthy not to maintain the generational wealth as art.
 I do not think it will be so easy to get them to give up their land.

 Once wealth as responsibility is mainstream, then I think this could happen naturally and peaceful.
 The wealthy will do better against inflation keeping their wealth in scoot and asimov.